about LIFE and Belief - why are we here?

-“Creation: Big Bang, or what?”
+“Creation: Big Bang theory, or what?”

 Creation according to God?
 Or according to science?

 Scientists talk about the 'Big Bang theory' of the appearance of the universe.
-How does the Big Bang compare with the Bible's description
+How does the Big Bang theory compare with the Bible's description of creation?

 'Big Bang', says Science...

-What scientists cannot explain is "Why?".
+What scientists cannot explain is "Why?"

 'Let there be Light', says the Bible